ccabanero/iot-tessel-snippets/README.md

 t2 init
 ````

-Proceed to hack.

 #### How do I run my Tessel Project?

-In Terminal, do:
+In Terminal, run a project with:

 ````
 cd MyProjectFolder
 t2 run index.js
 ````

-This repo includes a variety of sample projects - most require various Tessel modules/sensors.
-So first attach then run!

 #### How do I stop running my Tessel Project?